 The Adult Safeguarding Unit (ASU) became operational on 1 October 2019.
-It is located in the Office for Ageing Well and has a strong focus on safeguarding the rights of adults at risk of abuse.
+It is located in Office for Ageing Well and has a strong focus on safeguarding the rights of adults at risk of abuse.

-Key functions of the ASU includes:
+Key functions of the ASU include:

 In providing a safeguarding response, the ASU will complement the role of other organisations and government bodies, rather than duplicate services.